maxpenner/DECT-NR-Plus-SDR/bin/README.md

-Executables are copies into this folder after compilation.
+Executables are copied into this folder after compilation.